Flu season

 Flu season is an annually recurring time period characterized by the prevalence of an outbreak of influenza (flu).
 The season occurs during the cold half of the year in each hemisphere.
 It takes approximately two days to show symptoms.
 Influenza activity can sometimes be predicted and even tracked geographically.
-While the beginning of major flu activity in each season varies by location, in any specific location these minor epidemics usually take about three weeks to reach its pinnacle, and another three weeks to significantly diminish.
+While the beginning of major flu activity in each season varies by location, in any specific location these minor epidemics usually take about three weeks to reach their pinnacle, and another three weeks to significantly diminish.

 Annually, about 3 to 5 million cases of severe illness and 290,000 to 650,000 deaths from seasonal flu occur worldwide.

 Cause

 Three virus families, Influenza virus A, B, and C are the main infective agents that cause influenza.
 During periods of cooler temperature, influenza cases increase roughly tenfold or more.
 Despite the higher incidence of manifestations of the flu during the season, the viruses are actually transmitted throughout populations all year round.

 Each annual flu season is normally associated with a major influenza virus sub type.
 The associated sub type changes each year, due to development of immunological resistance to a previous year's strain (through exposure and vaccinations), and mutational changes in previously dormant viruses strains.

 The exact mechanism behind the seasonal nature of influenza outbreaks is unknown.
 Some proposed explanations are: